 Variables you can test

-Try different phrasing or sales offers to see what gets the most attention.
+Try different phrasing, or sales offers, or emoji to see what gets the most attention.

-See if your recipients are more responsive to emails coming from a person's name or from the name of your company or organization.
+See if your subscribed contacts are more responsive to emails coming from a person's name or from the name of your company or organization.
 You'll provide the From name and From email address you want to use for each combination.

-Learn when your recipients are most likely to open your emails.
-Since this option tests specific days and times, you must send your combinations to all your recipients at once because the winning combination can't send at a time that has already passed.
+Learn when your subscribed contacts are most likely to open your emails.
+Since this option tests specific days and times, you must send your combinations to all of your subscribed contacts at once because the winning combination can't be sent at a past time.
 Instead, use this data to inform when to send or schedule future emails.

 A/B test ideas

-Here are some common ways Mailchimp users learn from A/B tests.
+Here are some common ways to use A/B tests to improve your marketing.

 - What day of the week gets better open rates?